 So, the list of the best GNOME extensions should save you some time.
 The list is in no particular order of ranking, meaning the extension listed at one is not better than the rest.

 1. Auto Move Windows

-If, like me, you utilize multiple virtual desktops (or workspaces), then this extension will make your workflow much easier.
+If you utilize multiple virtual desktops (or workspaces) like me, this extension will make your workflow much easier.
 Auto-Move Windows allows you to set your applications to automatically open on a workspace/virtual desktop of your choice.
 It is as simple as adding an application to the list and selecting the desktop you would like that application to open on.

 From then on, every time you open that application, it will open on that particular workspace.

 This makes things convenient, considering all your important applications get organized right after you sign in your system.

 Application Menu extension adds a category-based Application menu, accessible from the left side of the top panel.
 It is a handy extension if you like the KDE or XFCE-like menu or are comfortable with the mouse-based workflow.

 Caffeine allows the user to keep their computer screen from auto-suspending at the flip of a switch.
 The coffee mug-shaped extension icon embeds itself into the right side of your top bar and with a click shows that your computer is “caffeinated” with a subtle addition of steam to the mug and a notification.